FOSTER CARE RESOURCES

 - UI/UX Strategy and Design

 UT Southwestern Medical Center recognized the importance of providing reliable and comprehensive resources for teenagers and young adults transitioning out of the foster care system.
 The resources currently available were often inaccurate and difficult to find.
-To address this, they formed a task force consisting of members from UT Southwestern, Children’s Health, Collin College, SMU Dedman School of Law, as well as numerous foster parents and liaisons.
+To address this, they formed a task force consisting of stakeholders in the region and engaged foster parents, liaisons, and individuals with lived experience.
 Working together, this team crafted a valuable, much-needed solution — but they needed someone to bring their vision to life.
 That’s where Falkon came in.

 The foster care system can be scary, confusing, and hard to navigate, especially alone, and especially as a kid.
 Many resources exist online, but finding them can be very difficult, and it’s often fragmented or inaccurate.
 Adolescents and young adults who have been in foster care often lack skills and support needed to successfully transition to adulthood.